cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-annotation-tool.md

 :::note Tip

-Why do we need to add renderingEngineUID to the ToolGroup?
+Why do we add renderingEngineUID to the ToolGroup?
 Because viewportId is unique within each renderingEngine.

 :::

-Next, we need to set the Tool to be active, which means we also need to define a bindings for the tool (which mouse button makes it active).
+Next, set the Tool to be active, which means we also need to define a bindings for the tool (which mouse button makes it active).

 ```js
 // Set the